alephium/docs/docs/dapps/events.md

 ```

 This way, you will save disk space because your full node only stores
-the events you are interested in.
+the events emitted from the contracts specified here.

 ## Further Reading